 An electric water level meter is typically used to measure static water levels.
 The electrical probe of the meter is lowered into the monitoring well until the light or sound alarm is activated indicating the probe has touched the water surface.
 To ensure accuracy, the well or piezometer should be opened to allow groundwater in the well to equilibrate with atmospheric pressures before measuring depth to water.
 Ideally, static groundwater measurements will be collected prior to purging or sampling activities.
 The static water level is read directly from the graduated tape on the meter to the nearest 0.01-foot.
 Two to three measurements should be taken over several minutes to ensure water levels are not fluctuating.
 If water levels continue to fluctuate, the groundwater has not equilibrated or become static.
 Measurements should continue until static water levels readings are obtained before recording a final measurement.
-If the monitoring well top is not flush with the ground surface, the distance between the static water level and the top of the riser pipe should be measured; the height of the riser pipe above ground surface should then be subtracted from the first measurement to determine the depth to static water level elevation.
+If the monitoring well top is not flush with the ground surface, the distance between the static water level and the top of the riser pipe should be measured; the height of the riser pipe above ground surface should then be subtracted from the first measurement to determine the depth to static water below ground surface.
+Surveyed elevations should be used if available to establish the water level elevation.
 The well number, measurement date and time, and individual readings should be recorded in a field logbook.